 - Provides purposeful activities which develop problem solving and resilience leading to independent learners

-Our Little Marlow creative curriculum was planned in collaboration with Cornerstones, to ensure that each child has a range of opportunities to develop, engage and achieve.
+Our Little Marlow creative curriculum was planned to ensure that each child has a range of opportunities to develop, engage and achieve.
 This bespoke curriculum meets the National Curriculum for England and Wales and offers numerous activities, which deepen children’s understanding of the world around them.

-Whilst our Cornerstones curriculum covers all areas of the curriculum, we still offer discrete subjects, including Maths and Religious Education.
+Whilst our topic based curriculum covers all areas of the curriculum, we still offer discrete subjects, including Maths and Religious Education.

 To help your child at home you can:-